sjhloco/nornir_validate/README.md

 # Nornir Validate

-Uses Nornir (with *nornir-netmiko*) to gather and format device output before feeding this into *napalm-validate* in the form of *actual_state* and *desired_state* to produce a *compliance report*.
-The idea behind this is for running pre and post checks on network devices based and an input file of your desired device state.
+Uses Nornir (with ***nornir-netmiko***) to gather and format device output before feeding this into ***napalm-validate*** in the form of *actual_state* and *desired_state* to produce a *compliance report*.
+The idea behind this is for running pre and post checks on network devices based and an input file of the desired device state.

-As the name suggests I have not reinvented the wheel here, I have just extended *napalm_validate* to validate on commands rather than getters to allow validation of any command output.
-This is done by importing the *napalm_validate compare* method and feeding in the desire_state and actual_state manually.
+As the name suggests I have not reinvented the wheel here, I have just extended *napalm_validate* to validate on commands rather than getters to allow the flexibility validate any command output.
+This is done by importing the *napalm_validate compare* method and feeding in the *desire_state* and *actual_state* manually.
 To understand what I am waffling on about in this README you need to understand the following terms:

 - **desired_state:** The state you expect the device to be in.
-For example you could expect that the device has certain BGP peers or all ports in all port-channels are up
+For example, you could expect that the device has certain BGP peers or all ports in all port-channels are up
-- **actual_state:** This is real-time live state of the device gathered by connecting to it and running show commands
+- **actual_state:** This is real-time state of the device gathered by connecting to it and scraping the output show commands

 ## Installation and Prerequisites